-Isaiah Berlin (1909–1997) was an Oxford philosopher and historian of ideas who made a key contribution to the development of political theory with his essay 'Two Concepts of Liberty' (1958).
+Isaiah Berlin (1909–1997) was an Oxford philosopher and historian of ideas, who made a key contribution to the development of political theory with his essay 'Two Concepts of Liberty' (1958).
 More famous still is his study on Tolstoy's view of history, The Hedgehog and the Fox (1953).
-Berlin was an original thinker whose writings on liberty and pluralism are a part of the intellectual bedrock of an open society.
-The best concise biography of him is Alan Ryan's article in the Oxford Dictionary of National Biography.
+His writings on liberty and pluralism are a part of the intellectual bedrock of the open society.
+The best concise biography of Berlin is Alan Ryan's article in the Oxford Dictionary of National Biography.

 John Banville, New York Review of Books , 19 December 2013

 Isaiah Berlin's essay ‘Joseph de Maistre and the Origins of Fascism’, probably begun in the 1940s, was not completed until 1960.
 In 1990 it was included in the anthology The Crooked Timber of Humanity (ed.
 Henry Hardy).
 And in 2021 it was published by the Spanish publisher Página Indómita, translated by Roberto Ramos.
 This latter edition is one in a series of foundational texts published by Página Indómita that includes works by Alexandre Kojève, Judith Shklar, Raymond Aron, Rosa Luxemburg, Benjamin Constant, Montesquieu, and John Stuart Mill (all pictured).